 Exodus and NatureMetrics have partnered together to enable client involvement in eDNA (environmental DNA) sample collection across a number of our trips throughout the world – we’re calling these our Citizen Science Departures.
 These samples will play a vital role in building the eBioAtlas, and once they’re analysed, clients on these trips will receive an update on what valuable conservation data samples from their trip has helped to identify.

-We are excited to offer Citizen Science Departures on 20 of our trips, highlighted below.
+We are excited to offer Citizen Science Departures on a selection of our trips, highlighted below.
 These ‘Special Departures’ are displayed on the Dates & Prices tab.
 For further information on the sampling process, click here.

 Guided Group (Excl.
 Flights)